apache/phoenix-site/site/source/src/site/markdown/server.md

 ## Overview

 Phoenix 4.4 introduces a stand-alone server that exposes Phoenix to "thin" clients.
-It is based on the [Avatica][avatica] component of [Apache Calcite][calcite].
+It is based on the [Avatica](https://calcite.apache.org/avatica) component of [Apache Calcite](https://calcite.apache.org).
 The query server is comprised of a Java server that manages Phoenix Connections on the clients' behalf.
 The client implementation is currently a JDBC driver with minimal dependencies.
-The transport mechanism is currently JSON encoded requests over HTTP transport.
+Two transport mechanisms are current supported: JSON and Protocol Buffers (available as of Phoenix 4.7 as the default).
 There's also a sqlline script that uses the thin client.

-Avatica is relatively early in its life-cycle.
-The RPC API has not yet solidified, so <b><em>there is no promise of backward compatibility at this time</em></b>.
-Future versions of Avatica should include additional encoding and transport mechanisms.
-Client implementations for non-Java languages are anticipated as well.
+Avatica is still relatively early in its life-cycle.
+With the introduction of the Protobuf transport, Avatica is moving towards backwards compatibility with the provided thin JDBC driver.
+There are no such backwards compatibility guarantees for the JSON API.

-To repeat, <big><b><em>there is no promise of backward compatibility at this time</em></b></big>.
+To repeat, there is no guarantee of backwards compatibility with the JSON transport;
+however, compatibility with the Protobuf transport is stabilizing (although, not tested thoroughly enough to be stated as "guaranteed").

 ## Installation